-A FORTRAN-86 program consists of a main program and any number of subprograms.
-Not all of these program units have to be written in FORTRAN-86.
+A Fortran-86 program consists of a main program and any number of subprograms.
+Not all of these program units have to be written in Fortran-86.
 You can choose the appropriate language for each subprogram as long as you link the subprograms properly with LINK86, the 8086-based linker.
 Since the iAPX 86,88 family languages follow the same calling conventions, control will pass to a subprogram called correctly.
 However, the called subprogram may not be able to deal intelligently with the data passed to it, because different languages treat data structures differently.

-Subprogram is a term used in FORTRAN-86 referring to both subroutines and functions.
-Procedure is the term used in both Pascal-86 and PL/M-86.
+Subprogram is a term used in Fortran-86 referring to both subroutines and functions.
+Procedure is the term used in Pascal-86, C-86, and PL/M-86.
 The assembly language term is subroutine.
-In this appendix, the word subprogram denotes any entity written in any iAPX 86,88 language that can call a FORTRAN-86 subroutine or function, or be called from a FORTRAN-86 subprogram.
-If you want to link your FORTRAN-86 application with a subprogram written in Pascal-86 or PL/M-86, section H.2 should be sufficient for your needs.
-However, if your main program is written in PL/M-86, you must also know how to initialize the FORTRAN-86 run-time environment described in section H.5.
+In this appendix, the word subprogram denotes any entity written in any iAPX 86,88 language that can call a Fortran-86 subroutine or function, or be called from a Fortran-86 subprogram.

+If you want to link your Fortran-86 application with a subprogram written in Pascal-86 or PL/M-86, Section H.2 should be sufficient for your needs.
+However, if your main program is written in PL/M-86, you must also know how to initialize the Fortran-86 run-time environment described in Section H.5.

-Writing assembly-language subprograms to be called from FORTRAN-86 programs requires an understanding of this entire appendix.
+Writing assembly-language subprograms to be called from Fortran-86 programs requires an understanding of this entire appendix.